-While MSDE did not meet its target of 64% in this reporting period, it none-the-less experienced a 2.45% increase over last year's reporting.
-Maryland continues to attribute the challenge of meeting the resolution sessions target to the changing perceptions regarding Due Process in Maryland.
+The MSDE, DSE/EIS did not meet its target of 64% in this reporting period.
+Maryland attributes the challenge of meeting the resolution sessions target to the changing perceptions regarding Due Process in Maryland.
 For the last several years, Maryland's parent advocacy community has lobbied the State legislature for a shift in the burden of proof requirements in the State.